laurenap/laurenap.github.io/content/_index.md

 ---
-title: Hi, I'm lauren pearson
+title: lauren pearson
 toc: false
 ---
 welcome to my website!

-click below to learn more about me & my projects before you go, don't forget to curious + be kind - lauren <3
+click below to learn more about me & my projects - lauren <3

 ## Explore